Vegan Basil Pesto

-This Homemade Basil Pesto is my go-to sauce and dressing.
+This Homemade vegan Basil Pesto is my go-to sauce and dressing.
 It is cheesy and flavorful despite being dairy-free.
-It is also a great alternative for lower oil/fat, vegan friendly, paleo and whole 30 compliant.
+It is also a great alternative for lower oil/fat, vegan-friendly, paleo and whole 30 compliant.
 It’s the perfect plant-based sauce for Italian dishes and more!

 In addition, basil has a lot more benefits to offer: